There are two basic approaches. One uses SFTP or SCP to move files to and from any of the server nodes on the system

-Generally, if you are logged into a machine that is not on campus (at W&M or VIMS), then you need to log into a gateway server (e.g.
+Generally, if you are logged into a machine that is not on the campus network (at W&M or VIMS), then you need to log into a gateway server (e.g.

 stat.wm.edu) before connecting to one of the subcluster front-ends.
 This requires two hops (e.g., vortex.sciclone.wm.edu).
 For times when a "direct" connection from your machine to SciClone or Chesapeake would be helpful (e.g. to avoid having to copy a large file to an intermediary host), SSH tunneling can be used.

 Add the following to your